20 Recipients of Double-Lung Transplants Following COVID-19

-Leo Castillo of Washington, DC, the third patient to get a double-lung transplant at Northwestern Medicine following COVID-19, is looking forward to getting back behind the wheel of his truck.
+Leo Castillo of Washington, DC, the third patient to get a double-lung transplant at Northwestern Memorial Hospital after having COVID-19, is looking forward to getting back behind the wheel of his truck.

 Texas resident James Teltschik, the ninth double-lung transplant recipient, looks forward to giving one of his signature bear hugs after his full recovery.